Advanced Placement Nursing - Associate in Applied Science Degree

 Specific Admission Requirements for Program

-For eligibility for LPN Advanced Placement requirements, applicants must have:
+For eligibility for Advanced Placement Nursing requirements, applicants must have:

-Once applicants have completed these requirements, they will be granted acceptance into Advanced Placement for Practical Nurses, based on selection for available class seats.
+Once applicants have completed these requirements, they will be granted acceptance into Advanced Placement Nursing, based on weighted admissions for available class seats.
+Paramedics and LPNs also have the option to apply for regular acceptance to the ADN Program.

 Course Sequence and Progression Requirements